United States landscape

 Official Import Rules

 Unlike dogs, there is currently no federal rabies vaccination requirement for cats, though individual states and airlines may require it.
-All cats entering by air must clear CBP (Customs and Border Protection) at the port of entry.
+USDA APHIS Veterinary Services has no animal health import requirements for pet cats entering the United States from a foreign country.
+All cats entering by air are subject to CDC and CBP (Customs and Border Protection) inspection at the port of entry — CDC is the primary federal authority governing animal health at the border.

 The CDC updated dog import rules in August 2024, but cat rules remain comparatively simple.
-A veterinary health certificate issued within 10 days of travel is recommended and required by most airlines.
+A veterinary health certificate is not a federal requirement — the CDC does not require a general certificate of health for cats entering the US — but most airlines and some states require one.
+If your airline requires it, it must be issued within 10 days of travel.

 Medical Roadmap